Naomi Nagy

 Quercus: Readings, assignments, and resources for the research project are posted in Quercus (http://q.utoronto.ca/).
 Check it before class each week for important information and to download/print/read any handouts for class.
 Materials will be available at least 24 hours before class.
 Most are there before the semester begins.

-Assignments: There are homework assignments due as noted on the syllabus; they are all due Tuesdays before 1pm.
+Assignments: There are homework assignments due as noted on the syllabus; they are all due Wednesdays before midnight.
 This is where the real learning happens--when you get involved with the data and the theory.
 Assignments are posted in Quercus and on this website.
 Assignments will be developed and explained in lectures and tutorials.
 It is your responsibility to hand in the assignments on time - a missed class is NOT an excuse for a late assignment.
 Homework will be accepted early, but not late, unless you provide appropriate documentation for a valid reason within 48 hours of the due date.

 Reading and Participating: